Dry, gentle on the material, standard-compliant - for reproducible cleanliness tests directly on the component or in the process.

-CleanControlling has therefore developed the complementary method of suction extraction.
-This method represents a variant of the air extraction described in the standards.
-Here, the qualification of the inspection up to the light-optical analysis is carried out according to VDA 19.1 / ISO 16232 and thus leads to reproducible results.
-Suction extraction is particularly characterized by its independence from closed test rooms and mobile use.
+CleanControlling therefore developed the suction extraction process some time ago.
+This was included in the new 2025 edition of VDA 19.1 as (brush) suction extraction.
+This method is a variant of "dry extraction" and is comprehensively described in the new VDA 19.1 with regard to the test parameters, the qualification of the test through to the light-optical analysis.
+Suction extraction is characterized in particular by its independence from closed test rooms and its mobile use.

 Pressure-rinsing